-Actions for the Principal, School Administrator, or Designee Continued

-- ☐ Identify all staff members who have responsibility for the student with diabetes throughout the school day.
-Ensure that they receive the appropriate level of training and receive copies of the student's Emergency Care Plans informing them about the signs and symptoms of hypoglycemia (low blood glucose) and hyperglycemia (high blood glucose) and who to contact in case of a diabetes emergency. - Alert all school staff members and all substitute personnel who teach or supervise the student with diabetes (including playground monitors, bus drivers, lunchroom personnel) about the student's needs.
-Ensure they are familiar with the services and emergency procedures contained in the student's health care plans, emergency care plans, and education plans. - ☐ Facilitate diabetes management training for school personnel as suggested in this guide (see pages 27-31).
-Arrange for a diabetes-trained health care professional such as the school nurse or a certified diabetes educator to plan and provide the three levels of diabetes management training for school personnel. - Learn about diabetes by participating in Level 1 training and by reviewing the information in this guide. - Be able to respond to signs and symptoms of hypoglycemia and hyperglycemia in accordance with the student's Emergency Care Plans.
-Know when and how to contact the school nurse or trained diabetes personnel, where emergency supplies are kept, and the procedures for handling emergencies. - Continue to work with the school health team to ensure implementation of the student's health care and education plans.
-Monitor compliance with these plans. - Support and facilitate ongoing communication between the parents/guardian of students with diabetes and the school health team. - Promote a supportive learning environment for students with diabetes to manage their diabetes safely and effectively at school.
-This includes enabling students to monitor blood glucose levels, administer insulin and other medications, eat snacks for routine diabetes management and for treating low blood glucose levels, have bathroom privileges and access to drinking water, participate in all school-sponsored activities, and provide accommodations for health care appointments or prolonged illnesses. - Treat students with diabetes the same as other students, except to respond to their medical needs. - Respect the student's confidentiality and right to privacy. - 72 www.YourDiabetesInfo.org
+Actions for the Principal, School Administrator, or Designee Continued Facilitate diabetes management training for school personnel as suggested in this guide.
+Work with the school nurse to arrange for a diabetes-trained health care professional, such as the school nurse or a certified diabetes educator, to plan and provide the three levels of diabetes management training for school personnel.
+Learn about diabetes by participating in Level 1 training and by reviewing the information in this guide.
+Be able to respond to signs and symptoms of hypoglycemia and hyperglycemia in accordance with the student's Emergency Care Plans for Hypoglycemia and Hyperglycemia.
+Know when and how to contact the school nurse or trained diabetes personnel, where emergency supplies are kept, and the procedures for handling emergencies.
+Continue to work with the school health team to ensure implementation of the student's health care and education plans.
+Monitor compliance with these plans, addressing any concerns raised by the student, the parents/guardians, school nurse, or student's personal diabetes health care team.
+Support and facilitate ongoing communication among all members of the school health team.
+Promote a supportive learning environment for students with diabetes to manage their diabetes safely and effectively at school.
+This includes enabling students to: monitor blood glucose levels; administer insulin and other medications; eat snacks for routine diabetes management and for treating low blood glucose levels; have bathroom privileges and access to drinking water; participate in all school-sponsored activities; and provide accommodations for health care appointments or illnesses.
+Treat the student with diabetes the same as other students, except when necessary to respond to their medica needs and any resulting educational needs.
+Respect the student's confidentiality and right to privacy.